Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

-Should photographers use flash or continuous light?
-If there's a contentious issues discussed among photographers, this is it.
+Should photographers use flash photography or continuous light?
+If there’s a contentious issue discussed among photographers, this is it.

 You’ll find “natural light” vs “artificial light” debates raging all the time, but I think there’s more to the issue than often gets discussed.